 A WiSA-enabled home theater lets you place your speakers anywhere you like as long as they have access to a wall outlet.
 This eliminates the need for running speaker wires, and in some cases, the need for an A/V receiver altogether (more on this later).

 What WiSA is not

 Though it shares many attributes with wireless multiroom speakers like those made by Sonos, Denon, Yamaha, and others, WiSA is not a multiroom, whole-home music system.
-As a standalone wireless audio technology, it is not intended to join any of these other wireless audio ecosystems.
-It’s strictly for passing audio wirelessly within a single home theater setup and is not compatible with non-WiSA Wi-Fi or Bluetooth speakers.
-That said, some speakers that are WiSA Certified, such as Harman Kardon’s new Citation series, possess separate Wi-Fi or Bluetooth connections which means you could also use them for other wireless audio applications.
+As a stand-alone wireless audio technology, it is not intended to join any of these other wireless audio ecosystems.
+It’s strictly for passing audio wirelessly within a single home theater setup and it is not compatible with non-WiSA Wi-Fi or Bluetooth speakers.
+That said, some speakers that are WiSA Certified, such as Harman Kardon’s new Citation series, possess separate Wi-Fi or Bluetooth connections, which means you could also use them for other wireless audio applications.

 Why would I want WiSA?